PRCWebDev/learning-javascript/README.md

 ---

+#### ☑️ 19 December 2022

+1. Watched part of the lectures of Section 14 from Jonas Schmedtmann's course - Object-Oriented Programming (OOP) With JavaScript (✖️ only watched once ✖️ no coding along ✖️ no notes):

+- ☑️ What is Object-Oriented Programming?
+- ☑️ OOP in JavaScript
+- ☑️ Constructor Functions and the new Operator
+- ☑️ Prototypes
+- ☑️ Prototypal Inheritance and The Prototype Chain
+- ☑️ Prototypal Inheritance on Built-In Objects
+- ☑️ ES6 Classes

+---

 #### ☑️ 17 - 18 December 2022

-1. Practiced Touch typing ☑️
-2. Watched all of the lectures of Section 13 from Jonas Schmedtmann's course - Advanced DOM and Events ☑️ (✖️ only watched once ✖️ no coding along ✖️ no notes )
+1. Watched all of the lectures of Section 13 from Jonas Schmedtmann's course - Advanced DOM and Events (✖️ only watched once ✖️ no coding along ✖️ no notes):

 - ☑️ PROJECT: "Bankist" Website
 - ☑️ How the DOM Really Works